apache/sling-site/src/main/jbake/content/documentation/bundles/scripting.md

 ## Bundled Scripts

-Scripts may also be provided in OSGi bundles (precompiled or embedded) since [Sling Servlet Resolver 2.7.0](https://github.com/apache/sling-org-apache-sling-servlets-resolver#bundled-scripts) through the org.apache.sling.servlets.resolver.bundle.tracker API in addition to classical Resource based scripts.
+Next to using [Bundle Resources][9] which allow to place resource scripts in bundles, scripts may also be provided in OSGi bundles directly (precompiled or embedded) since [Sling Servlet Resolver 2.7.0](https://github.com/apache/sling-org-apache-sling-servlets-resolver#bundled-scripts) through the `org.apache.sling.servlets.resolver.bundle.tracker` API.

 Although traditionally scripts are deployed as content stored in the search paths of a Sling instance, this leaves very little room for script evolution in a backwards compatible way.
 Furthermore, versioning scripts is a difficult process if the only